hagaig/react-faster/README.md

-# Optimizing React
+# React Faster
-A bunch of demo apps for the "Optimizing React" presentation
+A bunch of demo apps for a React performance presentation